Health and Wellbeing

 - Always children

 Within the school we have two trained Mental Health First Aiders and Senior Mental Health Lead.
 Any relevant information about mental health and wellbeing is shared with parents through the weekly newsletter or emails.

-Other Helpful Documents:
+Other Helpful Documents and Websites: